OpenWaterFoundation/cdss-app-snodas-tools/doc-dev-mkdocs-project/docs/software-design/file-structure.md

 and avoiding re-downloads should the full analysis period need to be rerun due to changes in the software (each daily download of the SNODAS national files takes approximately 7 seconds).

-The following illustrates the overall folder structure for the SNODAS Tools, including software and data files, for Windows.
-The software is configured using the system\SNODAS-Tools-Config.ini file, which specifies locations of folders and files on the operational system.
+The following illustrates the overall folder structure for the SNODAS Tools for Windows.
+The software is configured u sing the config\SNODAS-Tools-Config.ini file, which specifies locations of folders and files on the operational system.

 *```Nested folders``` are represented by: '---'. *